 Gado-gado also packs reasonably well for lunches, although the nature of steamed vegetables is a fairly short life in the fridge due to all the moisture, so I recommend packing this for lunches on the early end of the week.
 If packing for lunches, don’t chop the boiled egg in advance, as it tends to dry out.
 I pack it with the egg whole, tucked alongside the veg with a little jar of peanut sauce, then peel and chop it right before lunch.

 - ½ cup smooth natural peanut butter

 - 2 cloves garlic crushed

-- 1 tsp palm sugar or brown sugar
+- 1 teaspoon palm sugar or brown sugar

-- 2 Tbsp liquid aminos I use Braggs or light soy sauce
+- 2 tablespoon liquid aminos I use Braggs or light soy sauce

 - 1 head broccoli broken into florets and steamed

 - ½ medium cauliflower broken into florets steamed

 - 1 medium sweet potato sliced into rounds and steamed